cyanheads/cyanheads/README.md

 | [**claude-sidebar-modifier**](https://github.com/cyanheads/claude-sidebar-modifier) | A Firefox browser extension allowing users to disable or adjust the width of the sidebar on Claude.ai for a customized interface.                                                                            |
 | [**scripts-ts**](https://github.com/cyanheads/scripts-ts)                           | A collection of cross-platform, standalone TypeScript utility scripts.
 Automates common development tasks like cleaning artifacts, generating structures, and managing dependencies.                         |

-## 🧠 About Me

-I'm a hopeful developer sharing what I learn through open source.
+## 💼 Open to Opportunities

+I'm open to software engineering roles in AI/LLM development and infrastructure, with experience in building LLM agents, MCP servers and general AI tools.
 I'm just starting out but eager to grow.
-My interests lie in ML/AI tools, knowledge management, and software development.
 I'm always looking for ways to improve my skills and help others do the same.

-## 💼 Open to Opportunities

-I'm open to software engineering roles in AI/LLM development and infrastructure, with experience in building LLM agents, MCP servers and general AI tools.

 ## 🔗 Connect